ADACS-Australia/adacs_template_python_base/docs/content/development_guidelines.md

 ### Branches

 ***Development should never be conducted on the `main` branch***.
-If *GitHub* has been properly configured (see below), then merges to this branch are limited to Pull Requests (PRs) only.
+If *GitHub* has been properly configured (see [here](#configuring-github)), then merges to this branch are limited to Pull Requests (PRs) only.
 Once a PR is opened for the `main` branch, the project tests are run.
 When it is closed and code is committed to the main branch, the project version is automatically incremented (see below).

 ### Versioning